5 Ways to Re-purpose a Sap Bucket

 2. Storage Bins

-For our second re-purpose, I used chalkboard paint to make labeled bins for easy storage.
+For our second re-purpose, use chalkboard paint to make labeled bins for easy storage.

-I found a printable label shape online, printed it and cut it out.
-Using it as a stencil, I traced around the shape to make my label outline.
-Next, I painted the label shape using my chalkboard paint.
-After 2 coats of chalkboard paint, my labels were ready to go!
-Here, I'm using the bins to store mittens, scarves and hats!
+Find a printable label shape online, print it and cut it out.
+Using it as a stencil, trace around the shape to make your label outline.
+Next, paint the label shape using your chalkboard paint.
+After 2 coats of chalkboard paint, labels are ready to go!

 3. Multi-Season Decor Container

-Anytime I get a chance to paint something, I take it.
-With this re-purpose idea, you cover 2 seasons with 1 bucket, that's like killing 2 birds with 1 stone, amIright?
+With this re-purpose idea, you cover 2 seasons with 1 bucket, that's like killing 2 birds with 1 stone.
 Fall and winter, of course, have the best decor.
-There's nothing better than falling leaves, bright orange pumpkins, old red trucks & Christmas trees or stoic snowmen (literally, I can think of nothing better!).
+There's nothing better than falling leaves, bright orange pumpkins, old red trucks & Christmas trees or stoic snowmen.

 On one side of the bucket, paint a "fall" scene.
-I painted a pumpkin.
 On the other side, paint a "winter" scene.
 Then fill the bucket with some cute greenery or decor to match which season you're in.
 Then just turn it around for the next season!

 Front: Fall